SynthstromAudible/DelugeFirmware/code_docs/DirectoryReference.md

 ## GUI Folder
 `DelugeFirmware/src/deluge/gui`

 *Graphical User Interface.
-This folder manages all user-facing behavior of the Deluge and is therefor the main focus-point for fixing bugs and developing new features*
+This folder manages all user-facing behavior of the Deluge and is therefor the main focus for fixing bugs and developing new features*

 | Folder | Contents
 |-|-